This article is an update to a previous article published April 20, 2026

 There are several storylines developing in parallel as project developers – and their investors and lenders – assess their next moves.
 Figure 1 shows the timeline of the key processes that are in play, sorted in chronological order based on when they began.

 Figure 1.
-Pennsylvania Net Metering - Important Timelines
+Pennsylvania Net Metering - Important Timeline

-In this article, we provide updates on the following topics that are all driving forces of Pennsylvania net metering projects:
+In this article, we provide updates on the following topics that are all driving forces of Pennsylvania net metering projects, which have unfolded in the past several months:

 PPL Proposed Settlement